gabrevana/Java/README.md

-# Java
-Collection of Java projects - WIP
+# Collection of Java projects - WIP

 This repository contains modified versions of some of the Java projects that I made for the Computer Programming program at Algonquin College.

-I will avoid pushing basic projects from the beginning of the program and complex projects where the teacher provided the majority of the source code.
-I will try to select projects where the majority of the code was done by me with a good level of complexity.
+The program had four Java courses in total, so the projects I did range from basic to advanced.
+The first course had very basic projects while the last course had complex projects where a good amount of the source code was provided by the teacher.
+My goal is to add some of the projects with a good level of complexity and with most of the code belonging to me.